The Right to Housing Charter Challenge

 It’s important to spark public imagination to think about the issue of housing differently.
 The litigation was one part of a broader project of education, organization and mobilization which resulted in people all across Canada talking about housing as a human right, and calling for a national housing strategy.

-The current Liberal government is now in the process of developing a national housing strategy, and the Right to Housing Coalition continues to push to ensure that the voices of those with lived experience of homelessness and precarious housing are included in the process.
+Our demands have finally been heard by the federal government in their announcement of a National Housing Strategy in November, 2017.
+With that announcement came the promise of legislating housing as a human right, but we are still waiting.
+The Right to Housing Coalition continues to push to ensure that the voices of those with lived experience of homelessness and precarious housing are included in the process.

 For details about the legal case, please visit: